planetscale/planetscale-node/README.md

 # planetscale-node

-⚠️ This package is not currently maintained, and will be phased out soon.
-If you're looking to connect to PlanetScale with a JavaScript application, follow our [Node.js guide](https://planetscale.com/docs/tutorials/connect-nodejs-app) which uses [Connection strings](https://planetscale.com/docs/concepts/connection-strings). ⚠️

-This is the pre-release JavaScript client for connecting to PlanetScale.
+⚠️ Do not use this package.
+It is from PlanetScale's early beta and no longer necessary.
+To use PlanetScale with a Node.js application, follow our [Node.js guide](https://planetscale.com/docs/tutorials/connect-nodejs-app).
+PlanetScale is MySQL compatible and you can expect it to work with any MySQL node compatible library.
+For applications that require edge (http) connectivity, we recommend [database.js](https://github.com/planetscale/database-js) ⚠️

 ## Installation